IvanZ505/runb-notes/docs/discrete-2/discrete-2.md

 $$\frac{5!}{9!} = \frac{5!}{9 * 8 * 7 * 6 * 5!} = \frac{1}{9 * 8 * 7 * 6}$$

+> `0!` is going to equal 1.
+This is the agreement otherwise everything else is going to become 0.

 ---

 #### Practice